cloudflare/cloudflare-docs/content/d1/get-started/get-started.md

 ## 6. Deploy your database

-To deploy your database to production, you must first repeat the [bootstrap your database](/d1/get-started/#bootstrap-your-d1-database) steps without the `--local` flag to give your Worker data to read.
+To deploy your database to production, you must first repeat the [database bootstrapping](/d1/get-started/#bootstrap-your-d1-database) steps without the `--local` flag to give your Worker data to read.

 First, bootstrap your database with the `schema.sql` file you created in step 4: